 A UCARE Nominating Committee comprised of two university administrators and two members-at-large (faculty, staff, student, or community member/alumni) from its membership will solicit the campus and Kingston/alumni communities to fill any vacancies on UCARE before the end of the second semester of each academic year.

-Appointments will be made by letter of invitation from the Principal, based on the recommendation of the Nominating Committee, as endorsed by the UCARE.
+Appointments will be made by letter of invitation from the Associate Vice-Principal (Human Rights, Equity and Inclusion), based on the recommendation of the Nominating Committee, as endorsed by the UCARE.

 UCARE will normally meet three times per calendar year.
 Faculty, staff, and students of Queen’s University are welcome to attend UCARE meetings as guests.